garrity-software/shortform/adr/2023-11-26-shortform-data-model.md

 CREATE TABLE assets(
     id BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, external_id UUID NOT NULL UNIQUE,
-    created_at TIMESTAMPTZ NOT NULL,
-    created_by BIGINT NOT NULL,
-    mime TEXT NOT NULL,
     title TEXT NOT NULL,
     extension TEXT NOT NULL,
-    hash TEXT NOT NULL
+    hash TEXT NOT NULL,
+    created_at TIMESTAMPTZ NOT NULL,
+    created_by BIGINT NOT NULL
 );
 ```